leduythuccs/LCA-Algorithms/README.md

 To add test(s) by the generator to the speed test, add its parameters to [test_parrams](generator/test_params.txt) file

 ## Note
-it could cause stack-overflow if tree is deep, please inscrease stacksize if you are testing with large tests.
-With degenerate tree (line) has 10^6 node, consider to inscrease stacksize upto 60MB.
+It could cause stack-overflow if tree is deep, please inscrease stacksize if you are testing with large tests.
+With degenerate tree (line) has 10^6 node, consider to inscrease stacksize upto 128 MB.